-The Philippines has some of the most expensive retail electricity in the World: partly for historic governance and competition reasons, and partly because it is a archipelago of 7000 islands.
+The Philippines has expensive retail electricity: partly for historic governance and competition reasons, and partly because it is a archipelago of 7000 islands.
 Taxes raised on normal consumers are used to subsidise extremely expensive diesel-powered electricity generation on many scattered islands whilst cheap distributed solar electricity can now be produced for only 25% of the price of diesel-powered retail electricity.
 This price difference is a stark opportunity for Philippines consumers to take advantage of the abundant free sunshine that pours onto each island everyday by just installing rooftop solar panels and DC to AC inverters.
 Rooftop solar will replace dirty expensive retail electricity with clean electricty generated directly almost for free !
 The graph below shows wholesale prices but these will double if you buy your electricity from a normal distribution company because of their profits and many many taxes.
 LCoE Electricity prices do not include distribution charges or any of the special Philippines surcharges for missionary, exchange rate adjustment and fossil fuel price increase charges.
 You are not taxed anything on electricity that you make yourself and making electricity locally can increase resiliency and efficiency.

 Furthermore, now is the best time ever to install solar power now from photovoltaic panels (PV Panels) because their price has been falling for decades and is now the cheapest ever: down over 85% from just 10 years ago and down 99% from last century.